 Ulleungdo is not the cheapest destination in Korea.
 Here is the cost of living on Ulleungdo Island.

 Eating out is about the same as you’d expect anywhere in Korea.
-You can get a burger meal for around $3-$5, and eating out generally is around $15 to $20 dollars per person.
+You can get a burger meal for around $3-$5, and eating out generally is approximately $15 to 20 dollars per person.

 If you want to eat the fancier things, such as fresh raw fish, or the island’s specialty of Hanu Beef, you are looking at a more expensive night out!

-There simply aren’t big living spaces available here, so you need to be okay with having very little space to yourself.
+There simply aren’t big living spaces available here, so you need to be okay with having very little room to yourself.

-In general, though, the taxis are quite expensive and everybody just takes the bus.
+In general, though, the taxis are pretty expensive, and everybody just takes the bus.

-How to overcome difficulties when moving to Ulleungdo island in South Korea?
+How to overcome difficulties when moving to Ulleungdo Island?

 Did you experience any discrimination from locals in South Korea?